5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### Disabled Kexts
 The following Kexts are disabled by default since I don't know which CPU, GPU, Hard Disk and SMBIOS you will be using:

-- `AGPMInjector.kext` &rarr; Injects Apple Graphics Power Management for the GPU into I/O Registry
 - `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
 Create your own DataProvider kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace the existing one and enable both
 - `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 - `FeatureUnlock`: see comments for details